ZeroCool-85/ReactNativeBoilerplate/README.md

 * redux
 * react-navigation
 * react-native-config
-* preprated for sagas install
+* pre prepared for sagas install

 ## Install and running the app